ElementRobot/heimdallr-client/examples/walkthrough.md

 node walkthrough.js
 ```

 Now when you run it you should see some more interesting output.
 You can see that the provider is responding to the controls sent by the consumer.
 And you can see that the consumer is receiving information generated by the provider.
 Play around with the values, add controls, event and sensors to get a feel for how everthing works together.
-For more advanced features see {@tutorial advanced}.
+For more features see the {@tutorial advanced} tutorial.